seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 With clouts about their heads.

 **MARK ANTONY**
-Thou bleed’st apace.
+Thou bleed'st apace.

 **SCARUS**
 I had a wound here that was like a T,
-But now ’tis made an H.
+But now 'tis made an H.

 **MARK ANTONY**
 They do retire.

 **SCARUS**
-We’ll beat ’em into bench-holes: I have yet
+We'll beat 'em into bench-holes: I have yet
 Room for six scotches more.

 *Enter EROS*